camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 ## Copy a diagram milestone

-You can copy diagram milestones to a different folder if you want to make a copy of the diagram.
+You can make a copy of a diagram for a specific milestone.

-1. In the **Milestones** panel, hover over the milestone you want to copy.
+1. In the **Milestones** panel, hover over the diagram milestone you want to copy.
 1. Select the three vertical dots to open the actions menu.
 1. Select **Copy to...**.
-1. Navigate to the project/folder you want to copy the milestone to, and select **Copy here**.
+1. Navigate to the project/folder you want to copy the diagram to, and select **Copy here**.

 A copy of the diagram is created in the selected folder.